 Swallow Tail Tomme

 Swallow Tail Tomme is a cooked, milk-pressed cheese.
 It’s considered to be soft cheese, but it’s semi-firm.
 It tastes sour and smells fresh, like raspberries and grapes.
 It has a thick, edible rind that adds a lot of earthiness to the flavor.
-Use your chef knife (on Amazon) to cut even slices starting from the upper rind to the bottom.
+Use your chef knife to cut even slices starting from the upper rind to the bottom.

 Similar to Swallow Tail Tomme, this is another type of pressed cheese.
 However, Goat Tomme is uncooked.
 It also has an earthy rind.
 You can also take a chef’s knife and create thin slices.